gcs

 Cyprus Non-Dom Tax Residence Benefits

-• 0% SDC on dividends and interest: Those with a verified non‑dom status and who are also non-resident tax residents are fully exempt from the Special Defence Contribution (SDC) on dividends and interest income from anywhere in the world.
+• 0% SDC on dividends and interest: Those with a verified non‑dom status and who are also non-resident tax residents are fully exempt from the Special Defence Contribution (SDC) on dividends, interest, and rental income from anywhere in the world.
 This is the biggest advantage of the non‑dom regime, even after the 2026 reforms.

 • SDC dividend rate lower for domiciled residents: Domiciled individuals now pay 5% SDC on dividends, which went down from 17%.
 But non‑doms still pay 0% as long as they qualify for the regime.